ai-cfia/howard/docs/global_overview.md

-# Global overview
+# Generic architecture

 ## Executive summary

-These diagrams illustrate the objective for our infrastructure within the ai-lab of the Canadian Food Inspection Agency (CFIA).
-The architecture is designed to ensure high availability (HA) across two geographic regions in Canada—Central and Eastern while also maintaining a one-to-one redundancy of all services.
+These diagrams in question provide a visual representation of the planned infrastructure strategy for the ai-lab at the Canadian Food Inspection Agency (CFIA).
+The reason for this design is to cater to the needs of users spread across the vast expanse of Canada, including major user groups in canada central and canada east.
+By establishing two clusters in the Central and Eastern geographic regions of Canada, the CFIA aims to deliver optimal service to all users regardless of their location.
+This approach not only ensures high availability (HA) by mitigating the risk of service disruption due to regional outages but also maintains a one-to-one redundancy of all services, which is crucial for disaster recovery and uninterrupted operations.
+The strategic placement of these clusters allows for efficient data replication and swift failover processes, thereby providing a robust and reliable infrastructure for the agency's critica operations.

 ## Glossary